r4victor/tenthousandmeters/content/blog/python_bts_12.md

     run_sever()
 ```

 The thread pool approach is both simple and practical.
-Note, however, you still need to do something to prevent slow clients from occupying the thread pool.
+Note, however, that you still need to do something to prevent slow clients from occupying the thread pool.
 You may drop long-living connections, require the clients to maintain some minimum throughput rate, let the threads return the tasks to the queue or combine any of the suggested methods.
 The conclusion here is that making the server concurrent using OS threads is not as straightforward as it may seem at first, and it's worthwhile to explore other approaches to concurrency.

 ## I/O multiplexing